momentum-mod/docs/_posts/guides/2022-11-29-guide_hammer-plus-plus-setup.md

 ```
 4. Open Hammer++ and the content from these games should load now.

+{:.notice--danger}
-**Note:** If Hammer++ crashes on startup, you may have to delete the particles folders that were extracted from the .vpk files.
+**Warning:** If Hammer++ crashes on startup, you may have to delete the particles folders that were extracted from the .vpk files.

 ## Lights.rad Setup